nhieubrian/congenial-carnival/README.md

 However, she would soon learn that things that seem hard at first get easier with more practice.

-Everyday she kept learning and went back home to find out that it started to become second nature for her.
+Everyday the unicorn kept learning and went back home to find out that it started to become second nature for her.